Class 2 (Barn Owls) 2025 - 2026

 As mathematicians, the children will learn through concrete experiences moving onto pictorial and abstract methods as their confidence builds.They will also be expected to use their learning to reason about maths and solve problems.

-During the autumn term we will be working on place value, addition, subtraction, multiplication and division.
+During the spring term we will be working on multiplication and division, length and perimeter and fractions.

 Science

 As scientists, we aim to develop our knowledge and understanding, scientific skills and measuring and recording abilities.
-During the the Autumn term we will be exploring animals including humans.
-This will include food chains, teeth and the digestive system.
+During the the spring term we will be exploring magnets, plants and light in year 3 and 4 as well as materials and plants in year 2.

 "Successful people are those who failed and kept going."